 SEOs talk a lot about the link economy these days.
 Web-based businesses should pay attention to links in order to rank.

 Then again, we hear a lot about community building, too.
 Social media is a necessary element of customer engagement.

 Alright, you got me.
 It was a trick question.

 There’s no single silver bullet to online marketing success.
-Links and social media are both critical ingredients of a well-rounded Digital marketing strategy.
-But if you’re hungry for rankings and community, you’ll find common ground in engagement objects.
+Links and social media are both critical ingredients of a well-rounded Internet marketing strategy.
+But if you’re hungry for rankings and community, you’ll find common ground in optimizing multimedia content (engagement objects).